WHO WE ARE

 Dr Simon Cook

-Chemicals Management Advisor
+Health, Environment and Chemicals Advisor

 Simon is a Materials Scientist with a degree and PhD from the University of Cambridge, UK.
 His 27-year work experience includes 20 years in the mining industry and 2 years in the industry (metal) association space.
 During the last years, his focus has been on market access issues for metals, including product stewardship and regulatory affairs.